erfanad1992/erfanad1992/README.md

 - **[Open Source Contribution]:** Contributed to Open Source Project Name by adding new features and optimizing performance, demonstrating strong collaboration and coding skills in the community.

 - **[Certifications]:** Certified Microsoft MCSA and Cisco CCNA Routing and Switching, showcasing expertise in networking and server management.
-[Optional: link to certificates].

 - **[Q-Commerce Platform Development]:** As a backend developer at TapsiShop, contributed to a q-commerce platform with over 100,000 users, implementing various admin panel modules and enhancing the system's scalability.